ShamindaKanchana/RealEstatePriceForecast/README.md

 This approach prevents extreme values from skewing the prediction model by focusing on properties with reasonable price variations within each location.

+### 3.Outlier Treatment: Bathroom to Bedroom Ratio
+In real estate data, it is typically expected that the number of bathrooms should not significantly exceed the number of bedrooms.
+For example, a house with two bedrooms and four bathrooms is highly unlikely and represents an outlier in the dataset.

+- Criteria: Properties with an unusually high number of bathrooms compared to bedrooms were identified as outliers.
+- Action: We removed these outliers to ensure the dataset remains realistic and reliable.
+Since the number of such instances was minimal, their removal did not affect the overall distribution of the data.

+### 4.Outlier Treatment: BHK-Based Price Filtering
+In our dataset, we observed that certain properties had anomalously low prices per square foot (pps) when compared to similar properties with fewer bedrooms in the same location.
+These were considered outliers since larger properties are generally expected to have similar or higher prices per square foot.

+- Criteria: For each location, properties with more bedrooms (BHK) were compared to those with fewer bedrooms.
+If the price per square foot of a property with more bedrooms was significantly lower than the average price per square foot of properties with fewer bedrooms (within the same location), it was identified as an outlier.

+- Action:Outliers were removed if the price per square foot was lower than the average price for properties with fewer bedrooms in the same location.
+To ensure statistical significance, this was only applied to locations where there were more than five properties in a particular bedroom category.